On the power of linear programming for K-means clustering: Introduction

 \item [(iii)] Since in all our numerical experiments Problem~\eqref{lp:pK} is tight, it is natural to ask whether the \eqref{lp:pK} relaxation is tight with high probability under reasonable generative models.
 We present a family of inputs for which the \eqref{lp:pK} relaxation is never tight (see Proposition~\ref{non-tightness} and Corollary~\ref{rem-tight}).

-\item [(iv)] Motivated by the surprising performance of the LP relaxation, we propose a scalable cutting plane algorithm, which relies on an efficient separation algorithm for inequalities~\eqref{eq3k}, lower bounding and upper bounding techniques, and a GPU implementation of PDLP, a first-order primal-dual LP solver.
+\item [(iv)] We propose a scalable cutting plane algorithm, which relies on an efficient separation algorithm for inequalities~\eqref{eq3k}, lower bounding and upper bounding techniques, and a GPU implementation of PDLP, a first-order primal-dual LP solver.
 Thanks to this algorithm, we are able to solve Problem~\eqref{lp:pK} for real-world instances with up to $4000$ data points in less than two and half hours.
-Interestingly for \emph{all} instances, by solving the LP relaxation, we solve the original K-means clustering problem to global optimality.
+Surprisingly, for \emph{all} instances, by solving the LP relaxation, we solve the original K-means clustering problem to \emph{global optimality}.

 \end{itemize}